The Beast of Ballyhoura Adventure Race ’18

 Costs: €1200 per team (Please don’t ask for a reduction or free entry as we cannot offer this, the fees are the same for all teams)

 Event HQ: This year the event HQ will be The Radisson Blu Hotel, Letterkenny.
-Registration for the event will be first thing on Friday morning, 4th August, and dinner and prize-giving will be on Sunday evening, 6th August.
+Registration for the event will be on Thursday evening 2nd August, and dinner and prize-giving will be on Sunday evening, 5th August.

-Race Distance: Approx total race distance 280km with short course option of 216km.
+Race Distance: Approx total race distance TBC with short course option of TBC.

 Prizes: This event is only run because of volunteers and in the absence of a major sponsor prizes will be limited.